mtgrosser/bananapi-m2-berry-can/README.md

 ## Kernel patching

+As of kernel version 5.17, no patching is required.

-The current version of Armbian Focal does not support CAN operation due to an incompatibilty in the `sun4i_can` kernel module.
-A [patch](https://lore.kernel.org/linux-arm-kernel/20220111155709.56501-2-boger@wirenboard.com/) has been submitted recently but hasn't made its way yet into the current version, so we need to patch and rebuild the module manually.
+Kernels < 5.17 don't support CAN operation with BPI-M2B due to an incompatibilty in the `sun4i_can` kernel module.
+Therefore, the [patch](https://lore.kernel.org/linux-arm-kernel/20220111155709.56501-2-boger@wirenboard.com/) needs to be backported and the module needs to be rebuilt manually.

 ```sh
 cp -rv /usr/src/linux-source-5.10.60-sunxi kernel-source